Professor, School of Health and Exercise Sciences

 - 1994: Ph.D. – University of Calgary

-My research and teaching focuses on gaining a better understanding of how the human brain is able to plan and execute body movements.
-We study this broad question in both healthy participants as well as in patients with damage to the brain due to a variety of injuries – most recently, our focus has been on concussion.
+My research focuses on gaining a better understanding of how the human brain is able to plan and execute body movements.
+We study this broad question in both healthy participants as well as in patients with traumatic brain injury (TBI) due to sports concussion or intimate partner violence.
 For this purpose, we use a suite of state-of-the-art equipment including the following:

 - B·KIN KINARM system